 Snack is brought by parents to be shared with the whole class.
 You will be notified which is your day to bring and what to bring according to fruit, vegetables, protein and crackers.
 For a protein, you can bring sandwich meat, cheese, pepperonis, etc..
 Please write your name on your container!

 When children start school we have a group snack so the children learn group manners and to make sure the children have the opportunity to eat.
 Eventually we set up a snack table so children can eat anytime during the work period whenever they are hungry.
-This is the process: They will get their nametag out, place it on a napkin on the table and go wash their hands.
-After they pick out their snack they will eat it, then clean up their space by returning their nametag to the basket and throw their napkin in the garbage .
+This is the process: They will go wash their hands, get their nametag out and place it on the table.
+After they pick out their snack they will eat it, then clean up their space by returning their nametag to the basket, wash their dishes and table then hang their cloth on the drying rack.
 NOTE: We prefer the children do not bring juice or milk to class since there is always water available in the classroom.

 If a child brings a special treat like cookies, rice crispy squares or birthday snack, we will eat them at group time.
-The child who has brought them will hand them out.
 If we get more than one special snack we will keep it in the fridge until the next class.
 If your child has dietary restrictions please bring a snack that we can store at school to give them when there is a special occasion like birthdays.

 We do say a verse of thankfulness before we eat.
 “We fold our hands and politely say, thank you for our snack today.
 Bon appetite, let’s eat!”